Brussels Sprouts with Bacon and Beer

 I realize this is going to sound awfully cocky, but I’m going to say it anyway.

-If you don’t like brussels sprouts, it’s because you haven’t eaten MY brussels sprouts recipe.
+If you do not like Brussels Sprouts, it’s only because you haven’t eaten MY incredible Brussels Sprouts Recipe.

 BEER and BACON.

-The salty porky essence and sweet hoppy note from the beer, are more than these stubborn little sprouts can handle.
+The salty essence of thick-cut bacon and sweet hoppy notes from the beer are more than these stubborn little sprouts can handle.

-As they bathe in the richness of the two, the sprouts grow tender and lose their bitter edge.
+As they bathe in the richness of the bacon and beer, the sprouts grow tender and lose their bitter edge.
 They evolve into something more than the sum of the components.
 They become intensely Sprout-astic!

-Brussel sprouts with bacon alone, are something to be relished.
-Brussel sprouts with bacon and beer can turn even the toughest adversary into a fan of this humble little sprout.
+Brussels sprouts with bacon alone are something to be relished.
+Brussels sprouts with bacon and beer can turn even the toughest Brussels sprouts skeptics into fans of this humble little cabbage.
 Guaranteed.